davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 conditions used in dynamic thermal modeling [@sec:modeling].
 This yields a slightly "hotter" geotherm throughout the mantle lithosphere.

+Depths of entrainment can be estimated by projecting the TA98 temperatures for each sample onto these model geotherms.
+Geotherms corresponding to all reasonable surface heat flows suggest entrainment over a depth range of 5-10 km within the mantle lithosphere, with the hotter samples more deeply sourced.
-Projection of the TA98 temperature distribution onto our calculated steady-state geotherms suggests that phase stability constraints on the Crystal Knob xenoliths correspond to a broad range of plausible lithospheric conductive geotherms.
-Geotherms placing the Crystal Knob sample set within the spinel stability field range from ~65-120 mW/m^2 at the surface, accounting for the Cr-dependent depth of the spinel--garnet transition.
-The Ca-in-olivine model depth distributions broadly correspond to surface heat flows ranging from ~70 to 110 mW/m^2.
-Estimates of surface heat flows of 80-90 mW/m^2 for the central California coast [@Erkan2009] suggest depths of ~45-55 km for the Crystal Knob sample set.
-These depths fall within the spinel stability field and near the center of the depth distributions extracted using Ca-in-olivine barometry.
+Geotherms corresponding surface heat flows of 65-120 mW/m^2 place the Crystal Knob sample set within the spinel stability field, and 70-110 mW/m^2 surface heat flows limit depths to the range of Ca-in-olivine model depths.
+Measured surface heat flows of 80-90 mW/m^2 for the central California coast [@Erkan2009] suggest depths of ~45-55 km for the Crystal Knob sample set.

 ## Discussion of xenolith geothermal constraints

-The depth of origin of the Crystal Knob xenoliths can be estimated by several techniques.
-The xenoliths must originate deeper than 30 km, the depth to the Moho, and shallower than 60-90 km based on the composition-dependent lower boundary of the spinel stability field.
+The Crystal Knob xenoliths are sourced within the mantle lithosphere, deeper than 30 km (the Moho) and shallower than the 60-90 km lower boundary of the spinel stability field.
 Ca-in-olivine barometry suggests tighter constraints near the center of the spinel stability field.

-For reasonable slopes of the geotherm beneath the Coast Ranges, the temperatures recorded by Crystal Knob suggest entrainment over a depth range of 5-10 km within the mantle lithosphere, with the hotter samples more deeply sourced.
-This dataset structure is confirmed by Ca-in olivine barometry.
-Model depths of 45-55 km from steady-state geotherms agree with xenolith thermobarometry but might be underestimates due to potential non-conductive heat transfer through the crust [@sec:heat-flow].
-Given the bias of both Ca-in-olivine and heat-flow measurements towards shallower depths, we suggest the depth range of 45-75 km as the likely entrainment depth for the Crystal Knob xenoliths, corresponding to ~65-90 mW/m^2 conductive geotherms.
+Model depths of 45-55 km from steady-state geotherms agree with xenolith thermobarometry but may be underestimates due to potential non-conductive heat transfer through the crust [@sec:heat-flow].
+Given the bias of both Ca-in-olivine and heat-flow measurements towards shallower depths, we suggest that the xenoliths were likely entrained at 45-75 km depth.
+This implies that the thermal structure of the mantle lithosphere can be modeled by ~65-90 mW/m^2 conductive geotherms.

-This assessment of relatively deep entrainment of the Crystal Knob xenoliths along a fairly "cool" lithospheric geotherm conforms to constraints from independent studies.
+Relatively deep entrainment of the Crystal Knob xenoliths along a fairly "cool" lithospheric geotherm conforms to constraints from independent studies.